netlify/examples/examples/supabase-astro/README.md

 2. Run the SQL commands found in the `supabase/migrations` directory in the Supabase UI.
 3. To seed the database with data, you can import the contents of the `supabase/seed.csv` file in the Supabase UI.

 ℹ️ _Note: This example was designed to be used with the Supabase extension for Netlify.
-If you aren't using the extension, you will need to set the `SUPABASE_DATABASE_URL` and `SUPABASE_ANON_KEY` environment variables in the `.env` file._
+If you aren't linked to a Netlify site using the extension, you will need to set the `SUPABASE_DATABASE_URL` and `SUPABASE_ANON_KEY` environment variables in the `.env` file._

 ### Start development server